 The prohibition of marijuana was so strict that it forced those who wanted to sell weed into illegal markets.
 This resulted in no tax revenue in this unregulated industry lacking oversight.

-Now that legalization is in full effect, many are wondering how they should proceed with their business when there are now two avenues available for them: the black market or the legal one.
+Now that legalization is in full effect, many are wondering how they should proceed with their business when there are now two avenues available for them: remain a legacy operator or become part of the legal landscape.

 Fortunately, advocates are working hard to bring legacy cannabis business operators in New Jersey to the light.
 But for some, it’s still going to take some convincing to leap through the regulatory hurdles and take on additional expenses to make their operations legal.

-New Jersey’s Legal Recreational Cannabis Market Could Disrupt the Black Market
+New Jersey’s Legal Recreational Cannabis Market Could Disrupt Legacy Operators

 New Jersey’s legal adult-use cannabis market is new and exciting.
 With the state’s medical cannabis program in place for two years already, legal recreational use of marijuana is set to go live in the state.
 This will open up the state’s economy to much-need tax revenue, particularly essential following COVID-19’s impact on the state.